Trendeo/slate/source/includes/_priceactions.md

 ## Update a price action

 Updates the price action with the given ID.
+Important: If you do not provide the minimumPrice field, mit will be set to 0.0!

 > To update an action, use this code: